derniercri/hornet/README.md

 	Client with token "a3RErg5Z" sends "{ type: "foo", except: "a3RErg5Z", text: "dummy" }"
 	Hornet is notified of the new message, broadcasts it to clients with tokens : "2dlk5ELM" and "EKR39Ehg"

+### Reconnect when loosing the connection

+Socket.io has an built-in system for reconnection, but Hornet has it own too.
+It allow you to ask for a new token to initialize a new connection.
+You just have to define the "disconnect" event with this :
+	//javascript
+	hornet.on("disconnect", function ( ) {
+	  //Ajax calling to get a new token ?
+	};
+After that, the client will try to open a new connection to Hornet with the new token.
+Note that, it let some time between two attempts and it increase over the time to a maximum of 30 seconds.

 ## Hornet connectors